Bubba Pollard

-Andrew "Bubba" Pollard (born March 16, 1987) is an American stock car racing driver.
-He currently competes in super late model racing, driving the No. 26 Ford for his own team.
+Andrew Williams "Bubba" Pollard (born March 16, 1987) is an American professional stock car racing driver.
+He competes in super late model racing, driving the No. 26 Ford for his own team.
 He has previously competed in the NASCAR Xfinity Series, the ARCA Racing Series, and the ARCA Menards Series East.
-He is noted as one of the most successful active super late model drivers, winning the All American 400, Rattler 250, World Crown 300 and the 2014 Southern Super Series championship.
+He is noted as one of the most successful active super late model drivers, winning the All-American 400, Rattler 250, World Crown 300, and the 2014 Southern Super Series championship.